veritasnetwork/Sovereign-Test-Rollup/README.md

 It includes everything you need to create a rollup with customizable modules, REST API for state queries, TypeScript SDK for submitting transactions, WebSocket endpoints to subscribe to transactions and events, built-in token management, and much more.

+**Note:** The Sovereign SDK is provided under a revenue share agreement for commercial applications.
+See the [LICENSE](/LICENSE.md) file for more details.

 ## Repository Structure

 - `crates/stf`: Contains the State Transition Function (STF) derived from the Runtime, used by both the rollup and prover crates